ALRhub/fancy_gym/README.md

 ## Installation

-We recommend installing `fancy_gym` into a virtual environments like [venv](https://docs.python.org/3/library/venv.html).
+We recommend installing `fancy_gym` into a virtual environment as provided by [venv](https://docs.python.org/3/library/venv.html).
 3rd party alternatives to venv like [Poetry](https://python-poetry.org/) or [Conda](https://docs.conda.io/en/latest/) can also be used.

 ### Installation from PyPI (recommended)